 The content of the email looks fishy as well: The attackers pretend that there is a time urgency, they ask to enter login credentials following a link provided.
 Never fall for such emails, that's how a typical phishing email looks like.

 Our main tip to prevent phishing attacks is very easy: Never share your Tutanota password.
 Not even with us.

 Check the sender's email address.

 If asked to enter login credentials via a link provided, alarm bells must ring.

 Check the link carefully: If the attackers try to steal your Tutanota login, the link provided will look similar, but not right.
 Instead of tutanota.com, the attackers might use 1u1nota.com.

 If it looks wrong, it probably is wrong

-Whenever you receive a mail that looks fishy, it is very likely that it is a phishing mail.
+Whenever you receive an email that looks fishy, it is very likely that it is a phishing email.
 When in doubt, just ask.
-You can find us easily on Twitter, Facebook, Google+ or Instagram, and, of course, via email.
+You can find us easily on Twitter, Mastodon, Facebook, or Instagram, and, of course, via email.

-If you receive a potential phishing mail from a Tutanota domain, please forward it to email@example.com.
+If you receive a potential phishing email from a Tutanota domain, please forward it to email@example.com.

 Recommended for further reading: Email Security Guide: 3 easy steps to keep your emails safe from hackers as well as Password Security Guide: How to choose a secure password.